Mindjoy/CodingChallenge/readme.md

 The better solution is to create a single class at `17:00`, and place both kids in that class.
 This is what the `Example output` shows.

+Note that when your scheduler runs, it will definitely be creating more than one class.
+On average, you should expect to see around N/6 classes, where N is the number of kids.

 ### Correct Solutions